-SCHEDULE OF THE TOWN'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY BARNSTABLE COUNTY RETIREMENT ASSOCIATION
+SCHEDULE OF THE TOWN'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY

+BARNSTABLE COUNTY RETIREMENT ASSOCIATION

-December 31, 2014 Town's proportion of the net pension liability (asset) 15.083% Town's proportionate share of the net pension liability (asset) \$ 85,153,333 Town's covered employee payroll ()\$ 39,562,464 Net pension liability as a percentage of covered-employee payroll 215.24% Plan fiduciary net position as a percentage of the total pension liability 60.43% Until a 10-year trend is compiled, information is presented for those yea which information is available. rs for
+December 31, 2014 Town's proportion of the net pension liability (asset) 15.083% Town's proportionate share of the net pension liability (asset)\$ 85,153,333 Town's covered employee payroll ()\$ 39,562,464 Net pension liability as a percentage of covered-employee payroll 215.24% Plan fiduciary net position as a percentage of the total pension liability 60.43%

+Until a 10-year trend is compiled, information is presented for those years for which information is available.

-- Covered employee payroll as reported in the January 1, 2014 funding valuation report. - See notes to required supplementary information.
+^{}Covered employee payroll as reported in the January 1, 2014 funding valuation report.